auriium2/shiv/readme.md

 # Shiv
-> The world's worst dependency injection framework
+> An experimental dependency injection framework

 # TLDR
-- tiny, fast, ~~error prone~~ Dependency Injection framework
+- tiny, fast, Dependency Injection framework
 - compile-time error checking
 - no annotations, no "magic"
-- no dumb bloat
 - zero* library dependencies
-- if you came here from the vid wait for select-and-new branch to be done

 ## What is this?
 shiv takes method references (java lambdas) and organizes calls to them in such a way where method dependencies are supplied recursively

-look up dependency injection to learn more

 ## What are all the package modules?
 shiv is split up into packages: